lazerwalker/dotfiles/SETUP.md

 * Config files covered by symlink.sh

 ## Keybase
+* Install things: `keybase install`
-`keybase install`, use an existing device to provision
+* Provision the new device: `keybase login` and use another device to provision

 ## OmniFocus
+* Log in with OmniSyncServer (info in 1password
 * Set keyboard shortcut to Cmd+Shift+O
-* Log in with OmniSyncServer
 * License in 1p

 ## nvAlt